Since getting pregnant, you’ve probably learnt enough new phrases to fill a whole book.

 What happens when my baby's head is engaged?

-When your midwife or doctor talks about your baby's head engaging (or bottom if your baby is sitting in the breech position), she or he means how far into your pelvis the head has moved down.
+When your midwife talks about your baby's head engaging (or bottom if your baby is sitting in the breech position), it means how far into your pelvis your baby's head has moved down.

 “You might be told that baby is ‘at the brim’, which means that the baby's brow is just into your pelvis and the head can't wiggle and look around quite so much anymore,” says Rachel Fitz-Desorgher, a midwife with 30 years’ experience in infant feeding, active births and working with parents.